NATO member countries

 Shortly after regaining its independence in June 2006, Montenegro joined the Partnership for Peace in December of the same year and the Membership Action Plan three years later.
-It actively supported the NATO-led operation in Afghanistan from 2010 and, provided support to the follow-on mission.
-Developing the interoperability of its forces and pursuing defence and security sector reforms were an important part of the country’s cooperation with NATO before it became a member country.
-It worked with NATO in areas such as the development of emergency response capabilities and the destruction of surplus munitions – an area in which a project is still ongoing.
+It actively supported the NATO-led operation in Afghanistan from 2010 and provided support to the follow-on mission.
+Developing the interoperability of its forces and pursuing defence and security sector reforms were an important part of the country's cooperation with NATO before it became a member country.
+It also worked with NATO in areas such as the development of emergency response capabilities and the destruction of surplus munitions.

 The Accession Protocol was signed in May 2016 and Montenegro became a member of the Alliance on 5 June 2017.

-North Macedonia became independent in 1991 and joined NATO’s Partnership for Peace (PfP) programme in 1995 and the Membership Action Plan in 1999.
-For a short period between 2001 and 2003 and on the request of Skopje, NATO conducted three operations, which helped to quell tensions in the country.
+North Macedonia became independent in 1991 and joined NATO's Partnership for Peace (PfP) programme in 1995 and the Membership Action Plan in 1999.
+For a short period between 2001 and 2003 and on the request of Skopje, NATO conducted three peace-support operations in the country.
 Before becoming a member of the Alliance, North Macedonia cooperated with NATO in key areas such as democratic, institutional, security sector and defence reforms.
 It also reinforced its civil preparedness capabilities through practical cooperation with NATO and actively supported the NATO-led operation in Afghanistan.